dogweather/forkful/content/en/bash/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML involves parsing, extracting, and manipulating data in the Extensible Markup Language format.
-Programmers wrestle with XML since it's a widespread data interchange format for configs, APIs, and more.

 ## How to:
 Here's how to parse XML in Bash.
 Tools? xmllint and xmlstarlet.
 Looping through XML elements?
 Definitely.
 Example with sample output: